isaacus-dev/open-australian-legal-corpus-creator/README.md

 ## Requirements
 The Open Australian Legal Corpus Creator requires Python 3.10 or higher, along with [`tesserocr`](https://github.com/sirfz/tesserocr).

+Windows users have the option of installing [`winloop`](https://github.com/Vizonex/Winloop), the Windows port of [`uvloop`](https://github.com/MagicStack/uvloop) (which is automatically installed for Linux users), in order to speed up downloads.

 Before running the Creator, it is **essential** that you are authorised to scrape and use the sources' data.

 ## Installation